unstoppabledomains/dev-docs/partner/integration-paths.md

 ---
-title: Partner Integration Guides | Unstoppable Domains Developer Portal
+title: Partner API Integration Paths | Unstoppable Domains Developer Portal
 description: This page reviews the integration guides for UD's Partner API feature.
 This feature works for Polygon domains.
 ---

-# Getting Started with Integrating UD
+# Partner API Integration Paths

 Unstoppable Domains Partner API is a versatile feature with several integration pathways available for developers.
 This page reviews the integration guides and overall features for each installation option.